10 Fiji Surf Tips for Your First Time Surfing in Fiji© FijiPocketGuide.com

 8. You Can Still Surf in Fiji if You are a Beginner

 Fiji might be a pro-surfer’s paradise, but there are still plenty of options for beginners.
-Surf lessons are available with some of Fiji’s surf resorts, as well as with Fiji surf schools who will only teach you on much safer beach breaks.
+Surf lessons are available at some of Fiji’s surf resorts, as well as at Fiji surf schools, which will only teach you on much safer beach breaks.
 On top of that, there are some friendly reef breaks around that are much more approachable for beginner-to-intermediate surfers, especially on the Coral Coast.
-If you’re unsure of where to go, it’s best to seek advice from the experts at a surf resort or surf school.
+If you’re unsure of where to go, it’s best to seek advice from the experts at a surf resort or surf school – we list a few in The Complete Guide to Surfing in Fiji.

 9. Surfing Etiquette Still Applies in Fiji

-Don’t be “that” guy that hogs all the waves.
+Don’t be “that” guy who hogs all the waves.
 Just like anywhere, surfers still respect the etiquette of surfing while in Fiji.
-Just as a quick reminder: don’t paddle in front of others, the surfer closest to the peak goes first, and just share the waves with others.
+Just as a quick reminder: don’t paddle in front of others; the surfer closest to the peak goes first, and just share the waves with others.

 10. Take a Day Bag for the Boat